-… fifteen minutes before the beginning, the so-called intermission musicians enter the balcony of the Festspielhaus for the first time – and intonate a specially composed fanfare.
-With a suitable motif of the next act: once a novelty like the festival itself.
+… A quarter of an hour before the start, the so-called intermission musicians step onto the balcony of the Festspielhaus for the first time – and intonate a fanfare composed especially for the occasion.
+Matched with a motif of the next act or elevator: once a novelty like the Festival itself.

 This tradition goes back to Richard Wagner’s time.
-Since 1876, the intermission fanfares have been heard at all performances, in almost all wheathers.
-Always at the same time, because even at the first Bayreuth Festival the performances began at 4 p.m. (except for “Holländer” and “Rheingold”) and the intermission was set at sixty minutes.
+The intermission fanfares have sounded since 1876 at all performances, in almost any weather.
+Always at the same time, because even at the first Bayreuth Festival, the performance start time was set at 4 p.m. (except for Holländer and Rheingold) and the intermission length at sixty minutes.

-The repertoire of ten Wagner works has also remained: “Der fliegende Holländer”, “Tannhäuser”, “Lohengrin”, the four-part cycle “Der Ring des Nibelungen”, “Tristan und Isolde”, “Die Meistersinger von Nürnberg” and “Parsifal”.
+The canon of ten Wagner works that make up the repertoire has also remained: “Der fliegende Holländer,” “Tannhäuser,” “Lohengrin,” the four-part cycle “Der Ring des Nibelungen,” “Tristan und Isolde,” “Die Meistersinger von Nürnberg” and “Parsifal.